-Bath screens (also called bi-fold or tri-fold doors) consist several glass panels.
+Bath screens (also called bi-fold or tri-fold doors) consist of several glass panels.
 Normally one glass panel is fixed while two other panels fold in on hinges, a screen panels do.
-In operating, they work much like the folding bifold doors on some closets, and they are used for the same reason that bifold closet doors are used--they make efficient use of space and do not swing out widely into the room space.Continue to 5 of 6 below.
+In operating, they work much like the folding bifold doors on some closets, and they are used for the same reason that bifold closet doors are used—they make efficient use of space and do not swing out widely into the room space.Continue to 5 of 6 below.

 05 of 06

 For a small bathroom, a neo-angle shower door can be a real space saver, since a corner shower door configuration cuts across the 90° angle created by a corner shower.
 For this shower door, there are two smaller side panels running perpendicular to two side walls with the door centered between them.
 Usually, the door opens out into the room in a neo-angle door.

 06 of 06